cssinjs/jss/readme.md

 ### Example

-You think writing CSS in JS is ugly?
-Try [CSSX](https://github.com/krasimir/cssx), it compiles to JSS JSON and allows you to write  in CSSX language, but render with JSS.

 You need to [setup plugins](./docs/setup.md#setup-with-plugins) before.
 You can use a [preset](https://github.com/cssinjs/jss-preset-default) for a quick setup with default plugins.